 Writer's Fun Zone by Beth Barany

-Artist Entrepreneur: X for X-Rated— The Artist’s Alphabet Guide to Writing About Your Art by Aletta de Wal
+Artist Entrepreneur: Y for You— The Artist’s Alphabet Guide to Writing About Your Art by Aletta de Wal